jdesai05/jdesai05/README.md

 - 🌱 I’m currently learning **Machine Learning and Natural Language Processing**

-- 👨‍💻 All of my projects are available at [https://jainildesai-portfolio.vercel.app/](https://jainildesai-portfolio.vercel.app/)

 - 💬 Ask me about **Python and Machine Learning**

 - 📫 How to reach me **jainildesai05@gmail.com**